-An acoustic guitar differs from an electric guitar in its method of sound production, but also in its simplicity: most acoustic guitars do not come with any electronics to produce amplification, though more and more acoustic guitars are coming stock with pickups that allow the guitar to be played with or without an amplifier.
-An acoustic guitar relies instead on the acoustics of the guitar body, which allows the sound to bounce around inside the hollow cavity and escape through a sound hole beneath the strings.
+An acoustic guitar differs from an electric guitar in its method of sound production, but also in its simplicity: most acoustic guitars do not come with any electronics to produce amplification, though more and more of these guitars are coming stock with pickups that allow the guitar to be played with or without an amplifier.
+This guitar relies instead on the acoustics of the guitar body, which allows the sound to bounce around inside the hollow cavity and escape through a sound hole beneath the strings.

 The acoustic guitar must be carefully constructed to create a desirable and unique sound.
 Guitar builders, also known as luthiers, use a system of braces to create the body itself, and the materials must be chosen carefully for their sound transmission qualities.
 Luthiers also use their binding materials carefully, choosing certain glues and finishes that will not diminish the overall sound quality of the instrument.